-16. Overall, how would you assess this clinical experience?
+16. Overal , how would you assess this clinical experience?
 (Check only one) Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
 Time well spent; would recommend this clinical education site to another student.
 Some good learning experiences; student program needs further development.
 Student clinical education program is not adequately developed at this time.

-- 17. What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site? confidence and knowledge of many exercises as well as special tests and evaluations - 18.
-If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed. the back and spine because I am a first year PT student. - 19.
-What suggestions would you offer to future physical therapist students to improve this clinical education experience? take notes and really practice your massage skills and other hands on skills - 20.
-What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience? soft tissue mob and myofascial release hands on skills and a lot of practice at it - 21.
+- 17. What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
+Multi-tasking and time management is very important at CPTE.
+When you have your own schedule, it really helps to game plan your case load ahead of time to have a rough idea of what you'd like to accomplish with each patient as it can get busy. - 18.
+If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.

+Muscle energy technique.
+We did quite a bit of Graston technique, that was touched upon very lightly in lab but only on the back musculature. - 19.
+What suggestions would you offer to future physical therapist students to improve this clinical education experience?
+Do not be afraid to incorporate interventions or alternatives that you have learned from previous experience.
+The staff was very receptive to trying new or alternate ways to help their patients improve. - 20.
+What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience?
+Evaluation/screening skills for musculoskeletal patients. - 21.
 What curricular suggestions do you have that would have prepared you better for this clinical experience?
-Having some education on the spine and special tests for the spine but I am a first year.
+Graston technique.